Skip to main content

 Where possible, closely monitor the progress of shipments and work with logistics providers to determine the most effective way forward, especially for those shipments that have not yet left their destination.
 Note that some shipping companies may proactively opt for different routes to avoid being impacted by potential port disruptions, which could lead to additional land transportation costs to get supplies to their final destination.

-It is also important to communicate with clients and inform them about any expected delays, maintaining transparency in business relationships and minimizing reputational risks.
+It is also important to communicate with clients and inform them about any expected delays, maintaining transparency in business relationships and minimising reputational risks.

 3. Review insurance and contract language